angular/angular/docs/cheatsheet/built-in-directives.md

 syntax:
 `<div [ngClass]="{active: isActive, disabled: isDisabled}">`|`[ngClass]`
 description:
-Binds the presence of CSS classes on the element to the truthiness of the associated map values.
+Binds the presence of css classes on the element to the truthiness of the associated map values.
 The right-hand side expression should return {class-name: true/false} map.